Inspired by the Joel Test for better code, I’ve come up with a similar rubric for evaluating your Developer Onboarding program.

 11 is the ideal.
 An

-8 or better is a pretty good program.
+8 or better is pretty good.
 With less than

 5, I’d have significant concerns about the stress you’re putting on new hires, and I would not be surprised to see correspondingly high turnover rates among your developers.